Pride Mental Health's

-All Pride Mental Health Certified Support Services promote unconditional hope, wellness, and recovery outcomes for individuals as well as their natural support system.
-Certified Peer Support (CPS), Certified Youth Support Services (CYS), and Certified Family Support (CFS) Services each assist individuals and families through non-authoritative (peer to peer) role modeling, support, and coaching, using evidence-based, peer-centered, empowerment tools.
-These Support Services are available to individuals/families who struggle with a severe and persistent mental illness or emotional disturbance who are actively involved in mental health treatment, acting as an extension of Counseling/Therapy services.
-These support service reflects the values, philosophies, intentions, and connectivity as both Idaho's newly adopted YES (Youth Empowerment Services) Program.
+Pride Mental Health Certified Support Services promote unconditional hope, wellness, and recovery outcomes for individuals as well as for their natural support system.
+Certified Peer Support (ages 18+) and Certified Youth Support Services (ages 12-18) each assist individuals and families through non-authoritative (peer to peer) role modeling, support, and coaching, using evidence-based, peer-centered, empowerment tools.
+These Support Services are available to individuals (both adults and youth) who struggle with mental illness or emotional disturbances who are actively involved in mental health treatment and reflect the values, philosophies, intentions, and connectivity as both Idaho's newly adopted YES (Youth Empowerment Services) Program.

-A Certified Peer, Family, or Youth Support's responsibility is to relate and support; not to instruct.
+A Certified Peer and/or Youth Support's responsibility is to relate and support; not to instruct.
 Certified Support Specialists have been vetted and evaluated for both appropriateness as well as eligibility to become certified, by providing his or her own experiences with persistent mental health challenges and, more importantly, must have been able to demonstrate how he or she has overcome and/or learned to manage these mental health challenges.